unclearness/strand_integration/README.md

 ``opencv-python``), but you might have to point it to the directory that holds your OpenCV binaries when building against a custom installation.

+The build process records the OpenCV version and runtime directories that were used to compile the extension.
+If the `opencv-python` package that `uv` installs does not match the build-time OpenCV version (for example, when you compile against a locally installed SDK), the loader prefers the recorded directories and emits a warning so that you can align the two environments if necessary.

 If the `strandtools` import fails with ``DLL load failed`` on Windows, export the location of the OpenCV DLLs before running Python: